WH0LEWHALE/Linux-Strike/README.md

  - Fixed Molotov flame issue
  - Cant Create Mixer issues fixed, now game can find sounds
  - Fixed some breakable constrains fly away
- - A lot of changes made into the ivp and vphysics.
+ - A lot of changes made into the ivp, vphysics and gameplay in general.

 <h1 align="center"> TO-DO </h1>